 Daughters of Charity in the United States

 In November 1999, the Daughters of Charity National Health System merged with the Sisters of St. Joseph health system in Michigan, forming Ascension Health.
-Ascension Health is the nation’s largest Catholic and largest non-profit health system, serving patients through a network of hospitals and related health facilities providing acute care services, long-term care, community health services, psychiatric, rehabilitation and residential care.
+Ascension Health, now known simply as Ascension, is the nation’s largest Catholic and largest non-profit health system, serving patients through a network of hospitals and related health facilities providing acute care services, long-term care, community health services, psychiatric, rehabilitation and residential care.

 The original sponsoring organizations of the healthcare ministries that have come together as Ascension established a foundation that continues shaping our work today.
 Ascension is committed to caring for those who are most in need in the communities served.